Pulsed quantum annealing: Pulsed quantum annealing for a single qubit

 The conventional adiabatic QA protocol has to fulfill the adiabatic condition \cite{Albash2016}

 for completely reducing unwanted Landau-Zener transitions, where $s=t/t_{f}$, $\left|\psi_{i}(s)\right\rangle $ describe the ground, $i=0$, and first, $i=1$, excited instantaneous eigenstates of the Hamiltonian Eq.~\eqref{eq:01}, without the pulse term, and $E_{01}(s)$ the energy difference between them.
-The essential message of Eq.~\eqref{eq:04} is that the annealing process should be long enough so as to slowly pass through an avoided crossing, suppressing undesired Landau-Zener transitions.
+The physical meaning of Eq.~\eqref{eq:04} is that the annealing process should be long enough for suppressing undesired Landau-Zener transitions.